-- b.
-Before and after each flight the user will inspect their flight helmet for condition and serviceability. - c.
-Every 180 days an ALSE Technician will inspect all flight helmets in accordance with DOI and manufacturer guidance. - d.
+- a.
+Flight Helmets must be worn at all times when aircraft are in operation, including while entering or exiting running aircraft. - b.
+Flight helmets should be maintained off of the aircraft while visiting an offshore facility due to the potential for the aircraft to depart the facility, leaving the individual without a flight helmet. - c.
+All passengers on BSEE helicopters, and all BSEE employees who fly on other agency or industry helicopters, will wear a serviceable SPH-5 or HGU- 56/P flight helmet30.
+For detailed information see the Interagency ALSE Handbook and the DOI Flight Helmet User's Guide. - d.
+Before and after each flight the user will inspect their flight helmet for condition and serviceability. - e.
+An ALSE Technician will inspect all flight helmets in accordance with DOI and manufacturer guidance. - f.
 Reflective tape may be attached to the helmet to enhance visibility during a search and rescue operation.
-Location and pattern of reflective tape will be standardized by each Region in their RAMP. - e.
-Helmets shall be equipped with a clean, serviceable visor. - f.
-The visor is required to be worn in the down position unless the visor interferes with required prescription eyewear or if wearing the visor down hinders vision due to environmental conditions (i.e., fogging or lens, low light conditions, etc.). - g.
-Helmets will be cleaned and disinfected in accordance with the procedures in the manufacturer's guidance and Appendix E.2
+Location and pattern of reflective tape will be standardized by each Region in their RAMP. - g.
+Helmets shall be equipped with a clean, serviceable visor. - h.
+The visor is required to be worn in the down position unless the visor interferes with required prescription eyewear or if wearing the visor down hinders vision due to environmental conditions (i.e., fogging or lens, low light conditions, etc.). - i.
+Helmets will be cleaned and disinfected in accordance with the procedures in the manufacturer's guidance.